MandyHole/football-quiz/README.md

 CSS: No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
 Form: The form submissions are currently set up to go to a form dump area on the Code Institute website.
 Ideally, these would be sent to my email so that I could respond accordingly, have reCAPTCHA functionality to weed out spam and an auto response/message so that the user knows that the form was successfully submitted.
 They were not fixed as I do not have a database capable of collecting data at the moment.

-What I Would Have Done Differently
-Git Add/Commit: I sometimes found myself lost on a mission and would realise that I should have done an add/commit sooner than I did, and then tried to remember what it was I had done!
-I also sometimes thought I’d committed something and realised a typo of some sort meant it didn’t go through, and I’d often have to kill of a terminal and restart and then have a commit taking both messages into account.
-Unfortunately, this is not something that can be fixed retrospectively, but it is something I am going to be more mindful of in future.

-Deployment
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://mandyhole.github.io/love-a-lab/
-Credits:
-Content
-The content for this website drew on my personal experience of owning a Labrador Retriever and my training from trainers through the charity Dogs for Good.

-I also included several external links to reputable sources for more information that I think every potential owner should know, including:

-PDSA
-The Kennel Club
-The Dogs Trust
-iframe code for Marley and Me Trailer: YouTube

-Quotes about dogs / labradors:

-Labrador Loving Soul
-Good Reads
-The Labrador Site
-Red Bubble website
-Code
-Hamburger style menu: Log Rocket

-Read More/ Read Less Button (used in Homepage About Me aside in mobile view): W3Schools

-Flexbox:

-YouTube
-W3Schools
-CSS Tricks
-CSS Grids:

-General concept for using Grids: W3Schools

-Code for creating equal-width columns in CSS grid: CSS Tricks

-Hero Animation (Page Headers): Code Institute Love Running source code

-Slideshow for quotes: CSS Tricks

-Media
-Images on Tips page: Pexels

-Platform to create an ogg and mp3 versions of my mp4 file: Convertio

-Chewy and Merriweather fonts used throughout the site: Google Fonts

-Icons used for my favicon, logo, homepage boxes and Pros/Cons boxes: Font Awesome

-Platform for inserting and creating a Favicon image: Favicon Generator

-Platform for resizing images: Adobe PhotoShop

-Platform for creating logo: Adobe Illustrator

-Application to create audio version only of my movie of a dog making snuffling sounds: Quicktime -->